Professional

 Temporary crowns and bridges aren’t as strong as their permanent counterparts.
 For this reason, we advise patients to avoid chewing gum, eating hard foods, or chewing sticky foods or candy while wearing a temporary crown or bridge.
 (If possible, we suggest chewing on the other side of your mouth as an added precaution.)
 Similarly, although it’s important to brush and floss while your temporaries are in place, you should take care not to brush too vigorously or “tug” on floss.
 If a piece of floss gets stuck near your temporaries, gently pull it through the gap between your teeth; don’t yank it upwards.

 If your temporary crown or bridge becomes dislodged, call our office immediately.
-(North Campus phone number: 416-675-6622 x4166 or Lakeshore Campus phone number: 647-351-9755.)
+(North Campus phone number: 416-675-6622 x4166.)
 We’ll arrange an appointment to have the temporary crown or bridge re-cemented as soon as possible.
 Prompt attention is critical because temporary placements protect the fragile dentin and pulp of your tooth from bacteria and injury.
 They also stop your teeth from shifting out of position before your permanent dental restoration is installed.

 After your permanent crown or bridge is placed, you may notice that chewing and speaking temporarily feel different, or that your teeth are more sensitive to heat, cold, and pressure.
 This is to be expected, and you should adjust to the feel of your restored teeth in about a week.
 If your bite still feels uneven a week after your final appointment, or you’re experiencing lingering discomfort, call our office to arrange an adjustment appointment.
-You can reach our North Campus office at 416-675-6622 x4166 or our Lakeshore Campus office at 647-351-9755.
+You can reach our North Campus office at 416-675-6622 x4166.

 After Tooth Extraction